UTSA-ICS/sid-server/doc/source/configuration.rst

 token generation requires a public/private key pair.
 The public key must be signed in an X509 certificate, and the certificate used to sign it must be available as Certificate Authority (CA) certificate.
-These files can be either externally generated or generated using the ``keystone-manage`` utility.
+These files can be either externally generated or generated using the ``sidserver-manage`` utility.

 The files used for signing and verifying certificates are set in the Keystone configuration file.
 The private key should only be readable by the system user